griosd/tpy/readme.md

 ## Readme
-TGPy: Transport Gaussian Processes with PyTorch
+TPy: Transport Processes with PyTorch

 Future features
 * Toy example of GPs with PyTorch